are Pure Soap Flakes? Pure Soap Flakes

 Why Pure Soap Flakes?

-Flakes of pure soap concentrate can be hydrated to create the laundry
+Flakes of pure soap can be hydrated to create cleaning, laundry

-or cleaning solution needed.
+or washing solution needed.
 Our flakes are a concentration of pure

 vegetable soap that are specially formulated to clean gently and launder